 \section{Experiments}

-We pretrain 7B Transformers with the same architecture as LLaMA-3-7B \citep{Dubey2024LLaMA3} from random initialization at an 8k context length, fine-tune on 32k, and evaluate up to 64k.
-Our experiments show that TAPA is able to adapt to 32k by only fine-tuning on less than $0.25\%$ of pretraining tokens, and extrapolate significantly better to the unseen length of 64k compared to all other baselines.
+We pretrain 7B Transformers with the same architecture as LLaMA-3-7B \citep{Dubey2024LLaMA3} from random initialization at an 8k context length, then continual-pretrain at 32k and evaluate up to 64k.
+Our experiments show that TAPA is able to adapt to 32k by only continual-pretraining on less than $0.25\%$ of pretraining tokens, and extrapolate significantly better to the unseen length of 64k compared to all other baselines.

 Our experiments focus on base language models pretrained from scratch and continually pretrained on longer contexts, without instruction tuning or post-training alignment.